arlendev/arlendev/README.md

 # Hi there, I'm Arlen 👋
 #### Nice to meet you.
 I'm starting my career as an independent front-end developer.
-I have some projects at the level of studies in HTML, CSS, JavaScript, Python, MySQL and WodPress.
+I have some projects at the level of studies in HTML, CSS, JavaScript, Python, MySQL and WordPress.

 👨‍🎓 In 2023 I will graduate in System Analysis and Development.
 🔭 I’m looking for full-time opportunities / roles.